Moments in Time--Wilson's Creek Part Four

 7. "I heard its chug as it buried itself in the flesh, felt it strike the bone, but it deadened the flesh for several inches around."

 Private Henry Cheavens did not have William Watson's luck as he charged up Bloody Hill in a different part of the Confederate line.
-A piece of canister had snapped his femur.
-The Union cannons loaded canister rounds--a sort of incredibly high powered close range buckshot--as the Confederate assault came to within yards of the their gun muzzles.
+The Union cannons loaded canister rounds--a sort of incredibly high powered close range buckshot--as the Confederate assault came to within yards of the gun muzzles.
+A piece of canister snapped the former schoolteacher's femur.
 This was the decisive moment of the main attack and the Confederates could not break through.
-They were thrown back down the hill, leaving the former schoolteacher Cheavens dreadfully wounded in the scrub.
+They were thrown back down the hill, leaving Cheavens dreadfully wounded in the scrub.

 8. "Where is Sigel?"